postsharp/postsharp-emails/100-retry-aspect-parameters.md

-# Creating Custom Aspects: Adding Input Parameters
+# Auto-Retry Aspect, With Aspect Parameters

-There may be times when you want to specify certain parameters to dictate how an aspect behaves.
-This simple example will demonstrate an aspect that can add basic exception handling to a method.
+Today we'll learn how to make your aspect parametric and will apply this technique to a new aspect type: auto-retry.

 It's not unusual for a method to fail, not because of any inherent issues with the method's code, but due to unpredictable external circumstances.
 A good example of this is when connecting to an external data source or API.
 Instead of letting the method fail and immediately throw an exception that needs handling, it might be more appropriate to retry the operation.